- Search The Registry

 His grandfather was a sharecropper.
 Talley grew up in the Jim Crow Era South, where segregation was clear.
-He recalls “for a long time my grandmother would not allow white people to come into our house.
+He recalls, “for a long time, my grandmother would not allow white people to come into our house.
 That was her rule.
 The only white man who came into the house was the coroner."

-In 1974, he worked at Andy Warhol's Factory in New York City and at Warhol’s Interview magazine for $50 a week.
+In 1974, he worked at Andy Warhol's Factory in New York City and Warhol’s Interview magazine for $50 a week.
 That same year he volunteered for Diana Vreeland at the Metropolitan Museum of Art.
-He went on to work at Women’s Wear Daily and W, from 1975 through 1980.
+He went on to work at Women’s Wear Daily and W from 1975 through 1980.
 He also worked for the New York Times and other publications before finally landing at Vogue, where he worked as the Fashion News Director from 1983 to 1987 and then as Creative Director from 1988 to 1995.

 He pushed top designers to have more Black models in their shows.
-He left Vogue and moved to Paris in 1995 to work for W, and served as contributing editor at Vogue.
+He left Vogue and moved to Paris in 1995 to work for W and served as contributing editor at Vogue.
 In 1998, he returned to Vogue as the editor-at-large until his departure in 2013 to pursue another editorial venture.
 He has been a member of the Board of Trustees of the Savannah College of Art and Design since 1995.

 In the mid-2000s, an intervention was initiated by Anna Wintour to get Talley to lose weight.
 He eventually lost a great deal of weight and was eating more healthily.
 In 2007, he was ranked in Out magazine's "50 Most Powerful Gay Men and Women in America".
 Talley has been a front-row regular at fashion shows in New York, Paris, London, and Milan for more than 25 years.
 He uses his influence to promote young fashion designers and mentors young talent in other fields.

 In 2011, the André Leon Talley Gallery opened in the SCAD Museum of Art.
-From 2013 to 2014, he served as international editor of Numéro Russia, joining the team shortly after the magazine launched in March 2013 but resigned after twelve issues.
-Talley's latest book was “The Chiffon Trenches: A Memoir," was released on May 19, 2020.
+From 2013 to 2014, he served as international editor of Numéro Russia, joining the team shortly after the magazine launched in March 2013 but resigning after twelve issues.
+Talley's latest book, “The Chiffon Trenches: A Memoir," was released on May 19, 2020.
 In the book, he discusses getting his start in New York City in the 1970s, his tumultuous relationship with Vogue editor Anna Wintour, and his experiences with racism in the fashion world.